migo315/coaster.js/README.md

 ### Fetch "movie park germany"
 ```
-import capi from 'coaster-platform.js';
+import capi from 'coaster.js';

-// That's the id of movie park at coaster-platform.org
+// That's the id of movie park at coaster.cloud
 // Every park and attraction has an unique id
 let parkUuid = 'a5fb81f1-cc4e-4a7e-8419-98cc523487e3';